yjayhong37/needle_tip_tracking_by_scatteing_image/README.md

 # 2. Model

 Due to the lack of the number of data, the model is somewhat simple, light-weight yet powerful.
-Also, Attention layer is added (here in this repo, attention layer is commented)

 <img src="./img/Modifed_arch.png">